Mon-Fri 9:00 - 17:00

 Sole Proprietorship

-For those who wish to start by themselves, operating as a sole proprietor is an option.
-In order for you to operate under a sole proprietorship, you’ll need to register a business name, obtain a business number and an HST number if required.
+Operating as a sole proprietor is an option for those who wish to start by themselves.
+To operate under a sole proprietorship, you’ll need to register a business name and obtain a business number and an HST number if required.
 It is the most cost-effective and straightforward structure you might choose.
 On the other hand, as a sole proprietor, you should assume personal responsibility for business debts and liabilities.
-You will also be paying income tax on your earnings at your personal marginal which can result in higher potential liability and tax burden.
+You will also be paying income tax on your earnings at your personal marginal, which can result in higher potential liability and tax burden.

 General Partnership

-When starting a business with others, you can opt for a general partnership.
+You can opt for a general partnership when starting a business with others.
 As a partner, you’ll typically share personal responsibility for any debts and liabilities of the partnership, regardless of whether you incurred them.
-Meaning that if you partner takes out a loan, you will also be personally liable.
+You will also be personally liable if your partner takes out a loan.

 Incorporation

-Incorporation is another option that you might want to consider while starting a new business regardless of whether you’re starting a business alone or with others.
-A corporation is a distinct legal entity (a legal person) that possesses all the rights and privileges of a natural person such as owning property, borrow money and entering into binding contracts.
-A corporation has directors and shareholders as well as legal responsibilities to maintain incorporation documents filed and up to date.
+Incorporation is another option you might want to consider while starting a new business, regardless of whether you’re starting a business alone or with others.
+A corporation is a distinct legal entity (a legal person) that possesses all the rights and privileges of a natural person, such as owning property, borrowing money and entering into binding contracts.
+A corporation has directors and shareholders and legal responsibilities to maintain incorporation documents filed and up to date.

-In addition, incorporating your business can have certain advantages such as limited liability protection, tax benefits, credibility of your business etc. A corporation does not necessarily end with the death of its owner as in sole proprietorship.
-However, if you wish your business to exist, you might have to do some planning with your family or employees or even creating a will.
-If there is more than one shareholder in your corporation, you might want to consider having a shareholder’s agreement in place to plan for the transition.
+In addition, incorporating your business can have certain advantages, such as limited liability protection, tax benefits, and credibility.
+A corporation does not necessarily end with the death of its owner, as in a sole proprietorship.
+However, if you wish your business to exist, you might have to do some planning with your family or employees or even create a will.
+If there is more than one shareholder in your corporation, you might want to consider having a shareholder’s agreement to plan for the transition.

 Should Incorporate Provincially or Federally?

-You have decided your business structure and you want to incorporate.
+You have decided on your business structure and want to incorporate it.
 In Canada, incorporations are regulated both provincially and federally.
 At the federal level, companies are incorporated through Corporations Canada.
-At the provincial level, each province has its own incorporation services.
+At the provincial level, each province has its incorporation services.
 In Ontario, this is done through the Ontario Business Registry.

-If you incorporate your business provincially, you’ll be able to conduct business only in that province whereas a federal incorporation will allow you to do so across Canada.
-Same thing applies to your business name protection.
-If you incorporate provincially, your business name will be protected on a provincial level, however a federal incorporation might protect it across the country.
-If you have other type of concerns about your brand, you might want to consider trademark as well.
+If you incorporate your business provincially, you can conduct business only in that province, whereas a federal incorporation will allow you to do so across Canada.
+The same thing applies to your business name protection.
+If you incorporate provincially, your business name will be protected on a provincial level; however, a federal incorporation might protect it nationwide.
+If you have other concerns about your brand, you might also want to consider a trademark.

-As mentioned above, finding the type of business structure tailored to your needs requires a detailed planning process.
-It involves evaluating the benefits of different business structures and determing which one offers the most benefits and advantages that align with your business goals, needs and future projections.
+As mentioned above, finding the business structure tailored to your needs requires a detailed planning process.
+It involves evaluating the benefits of different business structures and determining which offers the most benefits and advantages that align with your business goals, needs and future projections.

-If you are in search of guidance from a Toronto corporate lawyer, contact us and see how our firm can help you!
+If you need guidance from a Toronto corporate lawyer, contact us and see how our firm can help!

 Toronto Corporate & Commercial Lawyer